Capgemini/microsoft-team-labs/codelabs/git-basics.md

 - Git add
     - This command adds the file you have made changes to in your working directory, to the staging area
+    - Example: `git add <file>`
 - Git commit
     - This command takes your staged file and moves it to the local repository
+    - Example: `git commit -m "commit message`
+        - '-m' allows you to attach a message to the commit.
+You can describe the changes made to the files.
+This is useful for you or others are looking through the history of your project.
 - Git push
     - This command pushes the file(s) stored in your local repository, to the remote repository
+    - Example: `git push origin main`
+        - Origin is the remote repository
+        - Main is the specific branch
 - Git fetch
     - This command will fetch files from the remote repository and store them in your local directory
     - However it will not store them in your working directory.
 For this you have to merge in the files.
+    - Example: `git fetch <remote> <branch>`
 - Git merge
     - This command will get the files in your local repository e.g. the ones you have fetched from the remote repository, and bring them into your working directory
+    - Example: `git merge <branch>`
 - Git pull
     - This command is a combination of git fetch and git merge
     - It gets files from the remote repository and bring them into the working directory
+    - Example: `git pull <remote>`

 it is also useful to know the following:
 - Branch